xvehao/m6Aprediction/README.md

 # m6Aprediction
 This directory provides the R code and data for predicting RNA methylation status from gene expression data using classification and regression methods.
+The classification methods could be found in classification.r and regression methods in regression.r.
+Human input and IP data available in FPKM_methylation_input.csv adn FPKM_methylation_IP.csv respectively.
+Please contact Hao Xue haoxue9705@163.com if mouse data is needed.

 For more technical details about the scripts and data, please refer to: